bmurf17/Astro-Profile/src/pages/projects/2-program-management.md

 ## Overview

 A spot to plan and schedule your programs all from one spot.
+I started this project as a chance to learn Next.js and help my wife with her job.
+It again was very much a learing project and is not fully feature complete, but has some interesting tools in it.

 - [Live Link](https://learning-next-olive.vercel.app/)
 - [Repo](https://github.com/bmurf17/learning-next)